yohasebe/monadic-chat-cli/templates/chat.md

 - set the prompt to the "prompt" property
 - increment the value of "num_turns" by 1 and update the property
 - create your response to the prompt in accordance with the "conversation_history" and set it to "response"
+- the "response" value is suffixed by " #", which must be removed from the "conversation_history" data
 - create a new pair consisting of the prompt and the newly created response and insert the pair after all the existing pairs in the "conversation_history"
 - if the prompt is in a language other than the current value of "language", set the name of the prompt language to "language" and make sure that "response" is in that language
 - make your response in the same language as the prompt